 The 6-stop ND filter is doubtlessly the ND that I use the most.
 It may seem incredible, but it appeared on the market only in 2014 after years and years of requests from photographers who were asking for an ND filter that would be less dense than the 10-stop.

 In fact, although the 10-stop ND was excellent in conditions of intense light, it was hardly used at sunset or sunrise unless resorting to compromises that weren’t really acceptable in terms of ISO and aperture.

-A 6-stop ND64 filter is, in my opinion, perfect for taking shots in that time interval that goes from half an hour before sunset to sunset and half an hour before sunrise to sunrise (under optimal light conditions).
+A 6-stop ND64 filter is, in my opinion, perfect for taking shots in that time interval that goes from half an hour before sunset to sunset and from sunrise to half an hour after the sunrise (under optimal light conditions).

 Thanks to its 6-stop density, within the above-mentioned time frames I am able to use it with shutter speeds between one and three minutes without having to adapt aperture and ISO too much.

 In the above photo my Nisi ND64 6 stop enabled me to reach a 2 minute exposure at the exact moment when the sun was rising, allowing me to have the barely-lit clouds creep without losing their consistency like it would have happened with a higher density filter, ISO and aperture being equal (and we always try not to change them, so as not to introduce noise or diffraction).

 If I had to choose only one from among all ND filters, I would choose the 6-stop ND64.

 If the first two ND filters we have talked about were already part of the famous triad (3, 6 and 10 stops), the 8-stop ND256 filter is doubtlessly something new.

 In order to understand why my choice fell upon it, you should first ask yourselves why everyone thinks of the 10-stop ND1000 when we talk about Long Exposures.